0fd4205c1c/0fd4205c1c.github.io/index.md

 <i style="font-size: 16px; word-wrap: break-word; overflow: auto; overflow-y: auto; overflow-y: hidden; color: #d0d0d0; font-size: 16px; line-height: 1.5; font-family: Monaco, Bitstream Vera Sans Mono, Lucida Console, Terminal, monospace;">This list has been written to prevent long discussions about F1nn5ters relationship status with newbies to his streams on twitter, reddit or other plaforms</i>
 </div>
 <br/>
 ## 1. They sleep in the same bed
 ----
 *Comment on this*

-- They share a bed at F1nn5ter's house whenever Meowrizas comes over.
+- **They share a bed at F1nn5ter's house whenever Meowrizas comes over.**
   - There is a couch downstairs, but it is not used by Meowriza.
 It is too small for her [^1] and usually filled with stuff.
   - F1nn5ter has implied that she sleeps upstairs.
 The only bed upstairs is his.
-    >**"aaaaaaaaaaaa"**
+ >*"aaaaaaaaaaaa"*
-  - Meowriza has an own room in F1n5ters house, but it doesn't have a bed.
+  - Meowriza has an own room in F1n5ters house, fully equipped with a  but it doesn't have a bed.
   - F1nn5ter has implied, that
   - x
     - x
-- They share a bed whenever they visit other countries.
+- **They share a bed whenever they visit other countries.**
+  - They shared a bed at the spain vaction in May.
+  - They shared a bed at the visit to London in January when thes stayed at the shard hotel.

 <br />